MikedaMachine/Python_Coursework/README.md

-# Python_Coursework
-Some of my Python coursework for my Bachelors Degree
+This is some of my previous Python coursework for my Bachelors Degree.